Top Reasons to 'Go Solar'

 #2 Return on Your Investment (ROI)

 Your return on investment with a solar energy system has the potential to exceed earnings compared with traditional investments.
-It is common for consumers to achieve full payback within 6-8 years after installation.
+It is common for consumers to achieve full payback in approximately 8-9 years after installation.
 Thereafter, all savings are net profit.

 #3 Protect Against Rising Energy Costs